linghaomeng/YBYB-590-capstone/README.md

 Linghao Meng
 Erdong Chen
 ## Brief Introduction
-We use kali and Metasploit Framework to attack a Windows7 machine with CVE-MS17-010, get shell permissions then insert our implant into the target machine.
+We use kali and Metasploit Framework to attack a Windows7 machine with CVE-2017-0144(Eternal Blue), get shell permissions then insert our implant into the target machine.
 Add the implant to the startup folder.
 We can send the command message to the implant to encrypt some files and send it via email.
 Finally, we can send the "delete" command to delete our implant on the target machine, we will delete all logs and clear intrusion records.
-### Attack CVE-MS17-010
+### Attack CVE-2017-0144
 Some of our attack instructions on kali are in `script`folder.
 ### Implant
 `Sysupdate.py` and `Sysupdate.exe` are our implant script and its executable file.